-Naathi revere butterflies as messengers of the Lord, charged with protection of the island and its people.
+Naathi revere butterflies as messengers of the Lord of Harmony, charged with protection of the island and its people.
 These legends come from the butterfly fever that has laid wasted to conquerors throughout history.

-Before the slaver raids intensified significantly after the Doom of Valyria, the Naathi were actually involved in long-distance trade networks stretching from Essos to Westeros.
-Given that the island's environment is so well-suited for insect life, Naath used to be a major exporter of silk (from silkworm caterpillars).
+Before the slaver raids intensified significantly after the Doom of Valyria, the Naathi were involved in long-distance trade networks stretching from Essos to Westeros.
+Given that the island's environment is well-suited for insect life, Naath used to be a major exporter of silk from silkworm caterpillars.
 The Naathi also exported fine handicrafts and delicate spiced wine.
 The Naathi's shimmering silks could be found in markets throughout the Seven Kingdoms and the Free Cities.
-The slaver raids became so frequent after the Doom, however, that the Naathi had to abandon their coasts to take refuge in the hills and forests of the interior.
+The slaver raids became so frequent after the Doom, however, that the Naathi abandoned their coasts to take refuge in the hills and forests of the interior.
 As a result the export trade has largely collapsed in the past four hundred years, and Naathi silks are less and less frequently seen in the world's major cities.

 During the height of the Old Empire of Ghis, one of their ships briefly landed in the Summer Isles, alerting their inhabitants that lands and peoples existed beyond their own waters.
 Explorers from the isles then landed on Naath to the east.
 The Ghiscari seized Naath three times.